Consensys/linea-constraints/README.md

 - This repo, [linea-constraints](https://github.com/Consensys/linea-constraints): Implementation of the constraint system from the specification
 - [linea-monorepo](https://github.com/Consensys/linea-monorepo): The main repository for the Linea stack & network
-> Also maintains a set of Linea-Besu plugins for the sequencer and RPC nodes.
+> Also maintains a set of Linea-Besu plugins for the sequencer, tracer, and RPC nodes.
 - [linea-besu](https://github.com/hyperledger/besu/): Besu execution client
 - [linea-tracer](https://github.com/Consensys/linea-tracer): Linea-Besu plugin which produces the traces that the constraint system applies and that serve as inputs to the prover
 - [linea-specification](https://github.com/Consensys/linea-specification): Specification of the constraint system defining Linea's zkEVM